 My younger brother Michael sustained a traumatic brain injury in 1981, when he was just 17.
 Complications around this injury eventually led to his passing, way before his time.
 It took me a long time to accept what happened with Mike, to put it into a context that made any sense at all.
-Years later, there’s still a smoldering sense of outrage, and here’s why: Looking back, I believe he would probably still be alive today if we had sane cannabis policies.
-Further, I believe these stupid policies have caused unnecessary suffering in just about every family on earth.
+Years later, there’s still a smoldering sense of outrage, and here’s why: Looking back, I believe he would still be alive today if we had sane cannabis policies.
+Further, I believe these stupid policies have caused unnecessary pain to your family too.

 The line of demarcation